phil-6/rockadvisor/readme.md

         git clone ...
         cd rockadvisorweb

     or

 * using the SourceTree GUI:

         Clone / New
-        Source Path / URL == HTTPS link from BitBucket - EG [https://ElasticParsley@bitbucket.org/rockadvisorteam/rockadvisorweb.git](https://ElasticParsley@bitbucket.org/rockadvisorteam/rockadvisorweb.git)
+        Source Path / URL == HTTPS link from BitBucket - EG "https://ElasticParsley@bitbucket.org/rockadvisorteam/rockadvisorweb.git"
         Destination Path == Development Directory of your choice.
         Clone

 * **Skip** this step if you installed Composer **globally**.

-You now need to download Composer so that you can run it **locally** from the project folder.
-Get Composer if you need it from: [https://getcomposer.org/download/](https://getcomposer.org/download/).
+    * You now need to download Composer so that you can run it **locally** from the project folder.
+    * Get Composer if you need it from: [https://getcomposer.org/download/](https://getcomposer.org/download/).

-* Install composer packages for rockadvisorweb:
+### Install composer packages for rockadvisorweb:###
 * Open GitBash in rockadvisorweb directory:

         php composer.phar install --no-scripts
         php composer.phar install
     or

         composer install

+    This creates the "vendors" folder.

 * Configure homestead configuration files for the vagrant box: